objectionary/lints/src/main/resources/org/eolang/motives/errors/atom-is-not-unique.md

 [] > a /number
 ```

-To fix this, rename duplicated object.
+To fix this, rename the duplicated object.